BlackHoods/BlackHoods.github.io/content/post/TamuCTF2017/pwn4.md

 - TamuCTF
 - 2017
 title: "TamuCTF 2017 - Pwn 4"
-summary: "Is curious that this specific challenge had more value than the previous one ([pwn3](../pwn3/pwn3.md)).
+summary: "Is curious that this specific challenge had more value than the previous one.
 As we will see it was way easier."
 cardthumbimage: "/assets/TamuCTF2017/title.png"
 ---